Mainstream Voucher Program

 Eligible persons must meet one of the following criteria:

 - Transitioning out of institutional or other segregated settings*

 - Previously experienced homelessness and currently a client in a supportive housing or rapid rehousing project*

 - At serious risk of institutionalization

-Please click here to view 2020 HUD Income Limits for program eligibility.
+Please see the HUD Income Limits chart below for program eligibility.

 Explanation of Disability and Eligibility

 Eligible household: A household that includes a non-elderly person with a disability.
 It may include additional household members who are not non-elderly persons with disabilities.